chhotii-alex/prospective-randomizer/README.md

-fixed rule or bias to group assignment ("Shorter people will fit into the experimental rig with less hassle, so let's put the shorter people in the experimental group..."), or the replacement of a coin or randomization schedule with a human decision, which allows for whim or bias, either conscious or unconscious ("Hmm, she looks like the type who has done well on this treatment.")
+fixed rule or bias to group assignment ("Shorter people will fit into the experimental rig with less hassle, so let's put the shorter people in the experimental group..."), or the replacement of a coin or randomization schedule with a human decision, which allows for whim or bias, either conscious or unconscious ("Hmm, she looks like the type who would do well on this treatment.")
 In either case, effects of the experimental intervention are _not_ isolated, and are confounded by biases in group selection.
 However, surely now in the
-21st century these are straw men: only the most venially corrupt researcher would apply a static rule or whim to group assignment (and given such corruption, anything is possible, including faking data at any stage).
+21st century these are straw men: such studies would indeed be incredibly rare.

-The existence of these _bad_ experimental designs demonstrate that it is easy to do _worse_ than randomization in making groups similar and isolating intervention effects.
+The existence of these _bad_ experimental designs demonstrate that it is easy to do _worse_ than randomization in attempting to make groups similar and isolating intervention effects.
 But can we do _better_?

-The law of large numbers dictates that with sufficiently large group sizes, the mean (of whatever feature) of a randomly selected group will approach the population mean, thus ensuring that all randomly selected groups will be similar.
+The law of large numbers dictates that with sufficiently large group sizes, the mean (of whatever feature) of a randomly selected group will approach the population mean, thus ensuring that all randomly selected groups will be similar in baseline features.
-In an ideal world all studies would have large N; however this ideal may be out of reach.
+In an ideal world all studies would have large N; however this ideal is often out of reach.
-Many studies in fields such as psychology, education, circadian biology, etc. suffer the triple challenges of stingier funding, more intensive research protocols per subject, and higher variance in both features and outcome measures.
-Economics have hampered researchers' ability to run large-N studies even when they have the patience and motivation to want to.
-At smaller N, sampling error becomes a large problem.
+Many studies in fields such as psychology, education, circadian biology, etc. suffer the triple challenges of stingier funding, more intensive research protocols, and higher variance in both features and outcome measures.
+Economics have hampered researchers' ability to run large-N studies even when they have the patience and motivation to do so.
+But at smaller N, sampling error becomes a large problem, with the standard error of the mean equal to the standard deviation divided by the square root of the sample size:

-[math and numbers here]
+$$
+s.e.m. = \frac{std dev}{\sqrt{n}}
+$$

+Thus as the sample size, $n$, increases the likely sample error decreases.
 Sampling error is [relationship to] the variance in the population.
 Classically variance has been minimized by selecting subjects from a small population&mdash;only selecting students between 18 and 22 at a specific university, for example.
 However, universities have become increasingly accessible to more diverse backgrounds, and granting agencies have noticed and taken a dim view of studies only on narrow